Berthe Des Clayes

 Born in Aberdeen, Scotland, Berthe Des Clayes is the older sister of Alice Des Clayes (1890-1968) and Gertrude Des Clayes (1879-1949).
 She studied at the Bushey School of Art in England with B. Herkomer and at the Academie Julian in Paris with Tony Robert-Fleury and Jules Lefebvre.

-She lived in London (1906-1912) and then settled in Montreal in 1912.
-She spent the year travelling to England and France in 1919-20 before settling in Chorleywood, England until 1931.
+Berthe Des Clayes lived in London from 1906 to 1912, then settled in Montreal.
+In 1919-20, she returned overseas and spent the year travelling in England and France, finally settling in Chorleywood, England until 1931.
 She then returned to Montreal until 1951.
 In 1967, she went to live in Devon, England, where she died the following year, at the age of 91.

-Her works can be found in several museum collections: the Musée National des Beaux-Arts du Québec; the Montreal Museum of Fine Arts; the National Art Gallery of Canada in Ottawa; the Art Gallery of Ontario in Toronto; the University of Calgary in Alberta; the University of British Columbia in Vancouver, the National Archives in Canada.
+Her works can be found in several museum collections: the Musée National des Beaux-Arts du Québec, Montreal Museum of Fine Arts, National Art Gallery of Canada in Ottawa, Art Gallery of Ontario in Toronto, University of Calgary in Alberta, University of British Columbia in Vancouver and the National Archives in Canada.

 Berthe Des Clayes was an Associate Member of the Royal Canadian Academy of the Arts.